 Initiatives on the go

-There’s a ground swelling of demand for green burial, and across Ontario people are taking up the cause.
-Some are advocating for a conventional cemetery to create a natural burial section, others have private property they hope to re-zone for use as a cemetery, and others are interested in forming a co-op and finding land.
-If you don’t see your community listed below, maybe you’d like to start an initiative?
+There’s a ground swelling of demand for natural burial grounds, and across Ontario people are taking up the cause.
+Some are advocating for a municipal cemetery to create a natural burial section, others have private property they hope to re-zone for use as a cemetery, and others are interested in forming a co-op and finding land.
+If you don’t see your community listed below, maybe you’d like to lead the charge in your community?

-Carrie Hoskins has 180 acres of stunning forest of maple, oak, pine, cedar and spruce.
-Currently it’s zoned as rural/residential in which cemeteries are a permitted land use.
-Carrie is in discussion with the Municipality of Trent Lakes, Curve Lake First Nations , Kawartha Land Trust, and Kawartha Conservation in the hopes that one day this can provide a final resting place where the forest will be conserved.
-Carrie meets with her town council on April 7, so please forward your words of support before then.
+Carrie Hoskins has 180 acres of stunning forest of maple, oak, pine, cedar and spruce, and she’s in discussions with the Municipality of Trent Lakes, Curve Lake First Nations, Kawartha Land Trust, and Kawartha Conservation in the hopes that one day this can provide a final resting place where the forest will be conserved.
+To learn more, explore nogiesnaturalburial.com .

 The municipality has expressed interest in natural burial, and their ears perked when we told them about natural burial grounds with bee hives, hiking paths, and other ways of creating a meaningful resting place for both the dead and the living.
 Would you like to see a natural burial ground near Clarington?
 Send us an email.
 Lots of demand ups the odds of an NBG!